Žiar nad Hronom: Economy

 The main employer is company Nemak Slovakia, member of Nemak Group, worldwide largest producer of aluminum powertrain parts for vehicles and the metallurgy factory company Slovalco, formerly called Závody Slovenského národného povstania ("Slovak National Uprising Works"), built in the 1950s.
 Currently, served by most major supermarket retailers in Slovakia, including Kaufland, Tesco, Billa or COOP Jednota, Žiar nad Hronom was one of 14 inaugural cities in Slovakia where Lidl launched its operations back in September 2004.

-Healthcare

 Hospital in Žiar nad Hronom is a part of the network of regional hospitals – Svet zdravia, a.s, which is owned by Penta Investments.